 The Academic Extension Course (AEC) at Melville Senior High School offers students from Years 7 to 10 a diverse range of extended academic opportunities.
-The Program has two parts, Mathematics and Science being one and English and Humanities & Social Science being the other.
+The program has two parts, Mathematics and Science being one and English and Humanities & Social Science being the other.
 Students can be accepted into one or both.
-The AEC students study each of their core subjects together for four hours a week:
+AEC students study each of their core subjects together for four hours each week.